tjgillis/sdk-ios/README.markdown

 What's new in 1.12.0
 ====================
-* The SDK will now automatically record the number of game sessions and the length of game sessions.
+* The SDK now automatically records the number of game sessions and the length of game sessions.
 This depends on a proper open request implementation.
 See "Recording game opens" in the "API Reference"

 1.11.0
 ======
-* App Store launches now properly preserve affiliate link tokens
+* App Store launches now properly preserve affiliate link tokens.
 * A change in build settings to remove THUMB instructions from static library builds.
 This change only affects publishers using this SDK as a static library from the Unity plugin.

 1.10.4
 ======
-* IAP tracking requests now report accurate price information
+* IAP tracking requests now report accurate price information.

 1.10.3
 ======
-* DNS resolution for API servers happens in a background thread
+* DNS resolution for API servers happens in a background thread.

 1.10.2
 ======